NotAPenguin0/audeo/README.md

 ## Building

 Audeo comes with a `CMakeLists.txt` file.
 All you have to do is make sure you have the SDL and SDL_Mixer libraries on your system.
+For Windows x64, these are already provided and no extra steps are needed.

 ## Questions